msft-mirror-aosp/platform.tools.treble/hacksaw/README.md

 ## How much faster is it, really?

-Lets compare the performance of creating a hacksaw workspace versus a full repo sync using as a codebase the AOSP master branch as of 2020-8-4.
+Lets look at some performance numbers for creating a hacksaw workspace using as a codebase the AOSP master branch as of 2020-8-4.
 The machine used was a c2-standard-60 Google Cloud Platform VM with 60 vCPUs and 240 GiB of RAM.
 Each action was performed at least 10 times then averaged out.

-* Create a new full repo workspace [using a fresh local mirror](https://source.android.com/setup/build/downloading#using-a-local-mirror)
-  + Time: 12 min 32 sec
-  + Disk usage: 88 GiB

-* Remove a full repo workspace with no build artifacts
-  + Time: 28 seconds

 * Create a new Hacksaw workspace
   + Time: 0.4 sec